Ewart G. Plank: European Theater

 As the commander of ADSEC, Plank supported the operations of the First Army and then the 12th Army Group.
-ADSEC unloaded ships, built fuel pipelines, reconstructed railways, repaired bridges, and rehabilitated ports.
-It established supply dumps and depots.
-During the period of the Allied advance from Paris to the Rhine, it ran the Red Ball Express.
+Com-Z unloaded ships, built fuel pipelines, reconstructed railways, repaired bridges, and rehabilitated ports.
+ADSEC established supply dumps and depots, receiving all of this materiel as the last link in the chain of Service and Supply forces, and distributing it to the various combat units along an ever-widening front.
+During the period of the Allied advance from Paris to the Rhine, the Transportation Corps of the Com-Z ran the Red Ball Express to keep ADSEC and its customers supplied.
 When the Germans attacked in the Ardennes Offensive, ADSEC removed supplies from dumps and depots that were threatened, and supported the Third Army's counter-offensive.
-By this time, ADSEC was supporting over a million soldiers.
+By this time, Com-Z and its final Advance Section were supporting over a million and a half combat soldiers.
 "I do not care who is right or who is wrong," Plank told his troops, "the point is that we have to satisfy our customers and do so in a way which pleases them."

 For his service as commander of ADSEC, Plank was awarded the Distinguished Service Medal and two Bronze Star Medals.
 He also received foreign awards, including the Cross of Merit from Poland, Croix de Guerre from France and the Distinguished Service Medal from Greece.
 He was made a Commander of the Order of Leopold II by Belgium, a Commander of the Order of the British Empire by the UK, and a chevalier of the Officer of the Legion of Honor by France.